bregman-arie/devops-exercises/README.md

 </b></details>

 <details>
-<summary>Are you familiar with "The Cathedral and the Bazaar"?
+<summary>Are you familiar with "The Cathedral and the Bazaar models"?
 Explain each of the models</summary><br><b>

 * Cathedral - source code released when software is released
-* Bazaar - source code is always available publicly
+* Bazaar - source code is always available publicly (e.g. Linux Kernel)
 </b></details>

 ## Jenkins